amanzi/amanzi/doc/input_spec/AmanziInputSpec.rst

 Initial conditions are required for each phase over the entire computational domain.
 Boundary conditions are required on all domain boundaries (see Sections 3.3, 4.3).
 Source terms for all are optional.
 All are constructed using a limited number of explicitly parameterized functional forms.
-If the simulation is to be intialized using a restart file, the phase and component definitions are taken from the restart file, and initial condition instructions provided here are quietly ignored.
-Boundary conditions are required regardless of the initial data, and must be defined consistently, along with the source terms.
+If the simulation is to be intialized using a restart file, the phase component and tracer definitions are taken from the restart file, and initial condition instructions provided here are quietly ignored, so that restarts are possible by simply changing a single control parameter (discussed in the control section).
+Boundary conditions are required regardless of the initial data, and must be defined consistently.

 The following parameterized distribution functionals are supported for communicating initial conditions:
  * `"ic: constant`" requires `"value`" (see note below)